Enhancement of gaps in thin graphitic films for heterostructure formation: Model Hamiltonian

 The Hamiltonian required to describe the motion of electrons in thin films with honeycomb lattices has a basis of two atoms.
 Typically, electron motion within the plane is described using a tight binding model, and ionicity is taken into account with the potential $\pm\Delta$ on the two sublattices.
 With a highly polarizable substrate, there is additional electron-phonon interaction between the electrons in the film and phonons in the substrate, which may be long range (i.e. momentum dependent).
 A Hamiltonian with these properties has the form,

-where $H_{\rm tb}$ is the tight binding Hamiltonian representing the kinetic energy of the electrons in the monolayer, $H_{\rm el-ph}$ describes the electron-phonon interaction, and $H_{\rm ph}$ is the energy of the phonons in the substrate (treated as harmonic oscillators, and including both kinetic and potential energy of the ions).
+where $H_{\rm tb}$ is the tight binding Hamiltonian representing the kinetic energy of the electrons hopping in the monolayer (note that there is no hopping perpendicular to the monolayer), $H_{\rm el-ph}$ describes the electron-phonon interaction, and $H_{\rm ph}$ is the energy of the phonons in the substrate (treated as harmonic oscillators, and including both kinetic and potential energy of the ions).

 The tight binding part of the Hamiltonian is written,

 The first part represents the kinetic energy, where $\phi_{\kvec}=-t\sum_i \exp(i\kvec.\deltavec_i)$, $t$ is the tight binding parameter representing hopping between sites and $\deltavec_i$ are the nearest neighbor vectors from A to B sub-lattices, $\deltavec_1=\tilde{a}(1,\sqrt{3})/2$, $\deltavec_2=\tilde{a}(1,-\sqrt{3})/2$ and $\deltavec_3=(-\tilde{a},0)$ and $\tilde{a}$ is the spacing between carbon atoms in the plane (the tilde is used to avoid confusion with the creation and annihilation operators).
 Electrons with momentum $\kvec$ are created on A sites with the operator $a^{\dagger}_{\kvec}$ and B sites with $c^{\dagger}_{\kvec}$.
 The second part represents the interaction between electrons in the monolayer and a static potential, either induced by the substrate (in the case of graphene) or by ionicity (in monolayers of III-V semiconductors).
 Here, A sites have a higher potential, $\Delta$ and B sites are lower in energy by $-\Delta$.
 Breaking the symmetry between A and B sites in the bipartite honeycomb lattice gives rise to a gap.